SDGforskning/sdg-strings/SDG04_query_action_WoS.md

     ("education")
   )
    OR
-   ("early childhood care" OR "kindergarten" OR "pre-kindergarten*" OR "nurser*" OR "pre-primary*") )
+   ("early childhood care" OR "kindergarten" OR "pre-kindergarten*" OR "nurser*" OR "pre-primary*" OR "pre school*" OR "preschool*" OR "under five$")
+ )
   NOT
   ("pig*" OR "plant*" OR "fish*")